 The History of Jerk

 Many Jamaicans will state that Jerk tastes like freedom.
 Jerk, the traditional Jamaican seasoning for chicken, pork, or beef, where meat is marinated over night than grilled on a smokeless flame, is not just a flavour or spice.
-Renown Jamaican scholar Carolyn Cooper states jerk is the ‘enduring legacy’ of two groups prosecuted by the European colonisers of Jamaica.
+Renowned Jamaican scholar Carolyn Cooper states jerk is the ‘enduring legacy’ of two groups persecuted by the European colonisers of Jamaica.
 The Taíno, an Arawak people indigenous to Jamaica and the Caribbean, brought close to extinction by the Spanish invaders and the formerly enslaved African “Maroons” who escaped their Spanish and, later British, captors and fled to the mountain ranges of Jamaica’s interior.

 The tradition of cooking jerk on a smokeless grill and the long process of marinating meats to tenderise them are living testaments of the history of slavery and colonialism.
 These small free populations were still under the constant threat of being discovered therefore could not cook over an open flame, instead created smokeless underground pits.
 Wild game, hunted and preserved in the mountainous terrain, was often tough and needed much flavoursome coaxing to be transformed into a delicious meal.
 All these elements make up jerk as we know it today.

 Jerk remains the most popular choice of Jamaican cuisine and has reached international notoriety as it spread alongside the Jamaican diaspora.
 In Bermuda, some of the most popular local haunts are Jamaican restaurants and Bermuda’s own traditional fare is infused with many of the culinary customs of our Caribbean neighbours.
 The importance of highlighting the story of Jerk lies in the necessity of respecting its origins and acknowledging the violent history behind the culinary phenomenon.